angelkireina/roblox-piano-soundfont-makers/README.md

 FL Studio 20 Manageable files for making Roblox piano compatible soundfonts.
 All the files were made in FL Studio 20 and use respective FL Studio 20 default-included plugins (Fruity Parametric EQ 2 & Fruit Reeverb 2).

-To download the FLPs, Please go to the "Releases" inside this directory.
+To download the FLPs, Please go to the "Releases".

 //